Cruise

 What type of insurance do I need for a cruise ship?

-Trip insurance is best suited for cruise ship goers from the U.S. who are looking to protect their trip expenses and have emergency medical coverage during their travels.
+While cruise lines do offer their own protection packages, travel insurance can offer stronger protection.
+Travel insurance is best suited for cruise ship goers from the U.S. who are looking to protect their trip expenses and have emergency medical coverage with high limits during their travels.

 Q: